 In human affairs, you can say stupidity is a corollary to the Second Law, in that it throws sand in the gears of society and accelerates the tendency of things to collapse.
 But stupidity doesn’t always mean low intelligence…most of the destructive sociopaths acting as top dogs have very high IQs.
 I want to draw your attention to more useful definitions of stupidity.

-One is an inability to predict not just the immediate and direct consequences of an action, which a typical six-year-old can do, but to predict the indirect and delayed consequences.
+One definition of stupidity is an inability to predict not just the immediate and direct consequences of an action (which a typical six-year-old can do) but also to fail to predict the indirect and delayed consequences.

 The Second Law not only assures that the Deep State will collapse but, given enough time, that all “End of the World” predictions will eventually be right, up to the heat death of the universe itself.
 It applies to all things at all levels…including, unfortunately, Western civilization and the idea of America.
 As for Western civilization, it’s had a fantastic run.
 Claims of the politically correct and multiculturalists aside, it’s really the only civilization that amounts to a hill of beans.

-Now, it’s even riskier calling a top in a civilization than in a stock or bond market.
+Now, it’s even riskier calling a top in a civilization than the top of a stock or bond market.
 But I’d say Western civilization peaked just before World War I. In the future, it will be a prestige item for Chinese families to have European maids and houseboys.

 As for America, it was an idea – and a very good one – but it’s already vanished, replaced by the United States, which is just one of 200 other nation-states covering the face of the Earth like a skin disease.
 That said, the U.S. peaked in the mid ’50s and has gone down decisively since 1971.
 It’s living on stored momentum, memories, and borrowed Chinese money.